 Patterns that dance with you.

-Kimono jewelry created for those who are drawn to colour, pattern, and textile.
+Kimono jewellery created for those who are drawn to colour, pattern, and textile.

-Each piece begins with a thoughtful selection of fabrics, with a strong focus on color combinations - so that the patters feel alive and expressive.
+Each piece begins with a careful selection of vintage kimono fabrics, with a strong focus on colour and contrast so the patterns feel alive and expressive.

 Inspiration

-Fabric jewelry has been made in various places and eras around the world, but I’m particularly inspired by the technique of Indian silk bead jewelry.
+Fabric jewellery has been made in various places and eras around the world, but I’m particularly inspired by the technique of Indian silk bead jewellery.

 When combining colours, I approach it like creating a collage, turning my mind fully on for each piece.
 When I find the combination that feels just right, it’s like the pieces of a puzzle falling perfectly into place—my favourite part of the process.